KJmistry/minimal-embedded-scheduler/README.md

   while (running) {
       Scheduler_UpdateTick();
       Scheduler_ExecuteTasksReadyToRun();
-      // Sleep or perform other work
+      Utils_SleepNanoSec(Scheduler_GetDynamicSleep());
   }
   ```
 - See `example/sample_main.c` for a complete usage demonstration.

 ### API Reference

-- `Scheduler_Init(timerResolutionMs)`
+- `Scheduler_Init(timerResolutionMs, pMaxPermittedDelayMs)`
-  Initialize the scheduler with a tick resolution in milliseconds.
+  Initialize the scheduler with a tick resolution in milliseconds and set the maximum permitted delay.

 - `Scheduler_RegisterTask(callback, interval)`
   Register a periodic task.